Recloser: Fire safety and wildfires

 Fire risk is an innate risk of an overhead distribution network.
-Regardless of the choice of distribution protection switchgear, the fire risk is always higher with overhead conductors than with underground reticulation.
+Regardless of the choice of distribution protection switchgear, the fire risk is always higher with overhead conductors than with underground transmission.

 The Victorian Royal Commission into the 2009 bushfires indicated that reclosing must be disabled on high bushfire risk days, however on low risk days it should be applied for reliability of supply.

 Incorrectly configured or old model reclosers have been implicated in the starting or spread of wildfires.
 Research into the Australian 2009 Black Saturday Bushfires indicated that reclosers operating as single shot circuit breakers with Sensitive Ground Fault protection configured at 500mA would reduce fire start risk by 80%.
 Any form of reclosing should be removed on high fire risk days, and reclosing in general should not be applied to detected Sensitive Earth Fault faults.

-Victorian utilities responded to the Royal Commission by converting some of their overhead network in high risk areas to underground cable, replacing exposed overhead conductors with insulated cables, and replacing old reclosers with modern ACRs with remote communications to ensure that settings can be adjusted on high bushfire risk days.
+Victorian utilities responded to the Royal Commission by converting some of their overhead network in high risk areas to underground cable, replacing exposed overhead conductors with insulated cables, and replacing old reclosers with modern ones with remote communications to ensure that settings can be adjusted on high bushfire risk days.